Luanda: Demographics

 The inhabitants of Luanda are primarily members of African ethnic groups, mainly Ambundu, Ovimbundu, and Bakongo.
 The official and the most widely used language is Portuguese, although several Bantu languages are also used, chiefly Kimbundu, Umbundu, and Kikongo.

 The population of Luanda has grown dramatically in recent years, due in large part to war-time migration to the city, which is safe compared to the rest of the country.
 In 2006, however, Luanda saw an increase in violent crime, particularly in the shanty towns that surround the colonial urban core.

 There is a sizable minority population of European origin, especially Portuguese (about 260,000), as well as Brazilians.
 In recent years, mainly since the mid-2000s, immigration from Portugal has increased due to greater opportunities present in Angola's booming economy.
 There is a sprinkling of immigrants from other African countries as well, including a small expatriate South African community.
 A small number of people of Luanda are of mixed race — European/Portuguese and native African.
 Over the last decades, a significant Chinese community has formed, as has a much smaller Vietnamese community.

 Places of worship

-Among the places of worship, several are predominantly Christian churches and temples:
+Among the places of worship, several are predominantly Christian churches and congregations: